roarlyte1771/visual-testing/packages/vitest-plugin-vis/readme.md

 // vitest.setup.ts
 import { vis } from 'vitest-plugin-vis/setup'

-// if you set `preset: none` in `vitest.config.ts`,
-// you can use a preset manually here.

-// Take snapshot at the end of each rendering test. vis.presets.auto()
-// Enable snapshot testing for manual snapshot only. vis.presets.manual()
-// Enable snapshot testing, allow auto snapshot with `setAutoSnapshotOptions()` vis.presets.enable()

-// Take image snapshot for each rendering test,
-// one snapshot per theme (light and dark in this example).
-//
-// Note that this changes the theme in the `afterEach` hook.
-// If you want to capture manual snapshots in different themes,
-// configure Vitest to run the tests in different themes. vis.presets.theme({
+vis.setup({
+	auto: true,
+	auto: async ({ meta }) => meta['darkOnly'],
+	auto: {
 		async light() { document.body.classList.remove('dark') },
 		async dark() { document.body.classList.add('dark') },
+	}
 })
 ```

+As seen in the example above,
+you can configure the `auto` preset to:

+- Enable/disable auto snapshot for all tests with `auto: true/false`,
+- Perform some actions before the snapshot is taken,
+- Skip certain snapshots for specific tests by returning `false` in the function,
+- Take snapshots for different themes by providing an object.

 ### TypeScript Configuration

-The main usage of this addon is to use the `toMatchImageSnapshot` matcher.
+The main usage of this add-on is to use the `toMatchImageSnapshot` matcher.

 Since it is exposed under the `expect` object of `vitest`,
 you typically do not need to import `vitest-plugin-vis` directly.